 Other studies on mice have shown that stress may cause permanent deficits in spatial memory.
 Mice were put under restraint stress for six hours a day for 21 days.
 These rodents were then unable to perform spatial memory tasks.
 Over time without stress, their spatial memory abilities did not improve.
 This suggests that putting the brain under stress, including emotional duress, could influence spatial memory loss.

 Vestibular loss refers to loss of balance related to the inner ear.
 Studies have shown that vestibular loss creates atrophy in the hippocampus and causes problems with spatial memory.
 The research was done with a fairly small sample size, and more research is needed to see if there is indeed a correlation between vestibular loss and the loss of spatial memory.

 Getting Help With Spatial Memory Loss

-You should contact a psychologist right away when you notice that you have deficits in spatial memory, or any other type of memory.
+You should contact a psychologist right away when you notice that you have deficits in spatial memory or any other type of memory.
 Certain conditions such as Alzheimer's and dementia have additional treatment options when the disease is caught early.
-A psychologist is able to administer memory tests and help determine if a diagnosis and treatment are needed.
+A psychologist can administer memory tests and help determine if a diagnosis and treatment are needed.

 Also, if stress is contributing to or exacerbating memory loss, a licensed therapist can help you identify ways to reduce stress.
 Studies have shown that psychotherapy is an effective treatment for stress, which may potentially help with memory problems.

 And with services like BetterHelp, you can connect with a licensed therapist with the click of a button.
 Not only has online therapy been proven as effective as in-person therapy, but it is also more convenient.